The Miami Coliseum

 A long lost architectural gem of Coral Gables

 Now erased from the urban landscape, the Miami Coliseum was a massive Mediterranean-Revival building which was located at 1500 Douglas Road in Coral Gables, Florida.
 George Merrick called it the “Miami Coliseum in Coral Gables” and intended it to be a cultural center for the Greater Miami area, not just for Coral Gables.
-He solidified this intent by building on the very edge of city, barely straddling the line between Miami and Coral Gables.
+He solidified this intent by building it on the very edge of the city, barely straddling the line between Miami and Coral Gables.
 The space was intended to be used for public meetings, concerts, operas, sporting events, and large conventions.
 While it was indeed used for these purposes, one finds that the building was used for a larger variety of purposes than originally intended throughout its history and until its demolition in 1993.

 On August 4, 1927, The Miami News published a photo of the building under construction.
 The photo portrayed the scaffolding surrounding the half-built structure and the giant steel beams defining the skeleton of the building as something much to be anticipated.
 The community was very much in need of something to look forward to.
 The Great Hurricane of 1926 had made landfall only the year before and Miami was not in good standing.
 South Florida was not only weathering the aftereffects of a devastating hurricane; it was also in the midst of the collapse of the real estate market.

 Both of these factors contributed to the city’s local depression and led to a series of financing problems pertaining to the construction of the Miami Coliseum and other development projects led by George Merrick.
 In fact, it was because of Merrick’s overreach with large projects like this during those trying times that led to his financial ruin and his eventual disgraceful departure from the City Beautiful.
 Nonetheless, George pushed forward and the Miami Coliseum was completed by November of 1927.